dannfirefight322/employeeTracker/README.md

   7.[Questions](#ques)</br>
   # <span id="desc"></span>
   # Description
-  ### This was an assignment to build an employee tracker using mysql, I was not able to figure out how to get the code to function correctly.
+  ### This was an assignment to build an employee tracker using mysql.
   # <span id="install"></span>
   # Install Information
   ### No specfic installation instructions, Unless you would like to pull the repo and build on my existing code.